Zaid-Ajaj/Feliz/Feliz.UseDeferred/Index.md

 # Feliz.UseDeferred [![Nuget](https://img.shields.io/nuget/v/Feliz.UseDeferred.svg?maxAge=0&colorB=brightgreen)](https://www.nuget.org/packages/Feliz.UseDeferred)

 Dead-simple data fetching hook for React component.
 It turns an asynchronous operation `Async<'T>` into a state variable that describes the current status of that operation.
-It comes in two flavours:
+It comes in the following flavours:
  - `React.useDeferred`
  - `React.useDeferredCallback`
+ - `React.useDeferredParallel`

+### `React.useDeferred` and `React.useDeferredCallback`
 The first variant `React.useDeferred` is the simplest one as it takes an asynchronous operations and a list of dependencies (similar to `React.useEffect`) and returns you a `Deferred<'T>` that you can use right away:
 ```fsharp:use-deferred
 open Feliz